conradylx/Image-processing-project/README.md

 ### Todos (at the moment)

-1) Implement image negation
+1) Implement image negation - done
-2) Image histogram stretching
+2) Image histogram stretching - done
-3) Image histogram alignment
+3) Image histogram alignment - done
-4) Thresholding.
+4) Thresholding - done

 And more.